 Carmelita: Shut up, Ringtail!
 I'm only doing it for the team.

-- Murray really wants to cross-dress and go dancing ever since his 'success' as Madame Geisha.
+- Murray really wants to cross-dress and go dancing ever since his "success" as Madame Geisha.
 And to make it funnier, during the above presentation, Bentley has placed a picture of the outfit Carmelita is to wear in his slideshow, placed on a mannequin.
 Murray proceeds to draw his head and hands over the mannequin's own.

-Bentley: Ok Carmelita.
+- As they reach the location, this conversation occurs...Bentley: Ok, Carmelita.
 We need you to distract those guards and get them away from that door!

 Sly: Yeah!
-Bust a move Carmelita!
+Bust a move, Carmelita!

 Carmelita: How about I BUST YOUR FACE, Cooper?